Sandyman/enigma/README.md

 # Enigma simulator

-This is my attempt of making a simple Enigma simulator.
+This is my attempt at making a simple Enigma simulator.
 I've looked extensively at lots of web pages, but mostly Wikipedia.

 I have focussed on functionality, so this simulator behaves as a proper Enigma M3/M4.
 This includes the "double stepping", which was probably unintended in the original device.